codingMustache/codingMustache/README.md

 ## Joke of the Day

-“Doctor, I’ve broken my arm in several places” Doctor “Well don’t go to those places.”
+I was going to learn how to juggle, but I didn't have the balls.

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
- 1. FM Synthesizer
+ 1. Four Years
- 2. PCM Sampler
+ 2. Two Years
- 3. Programmable Sound Generator (PSG)
+ 3. Year
- 4. ADPCM Sampler
+ 4. Eight Years

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Year
 </details>